zaid-g/spending_tracker/README.md

+recommend git tracking history to avoid accidental loss of data.
 # Beta (basic functionality works but needs documentation on how to set up & support more account types).

 # Python Spending Tracker for US Accounts